Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 What I love about my yoga practice is that there is always a new goal to pick.
 I started yoga with wanting to achieve the splits.
 Then, I wanted to learn the King Pigeon Pose and the Wheel Pose.
 I decided to learn to headstand and handstand as well as the Crow Pose.
 Then, I wanted to learn some cool transitions.
 Working towards a goal can be invigorating.

-Sample Yoga Routine Over 40 (for Beginners and Intermediate)
+Sample Yoga Routine Over 40 (Yoga for Middle Aged Beginners)

 This post would not be complete without a sample yoga routine, right?
-I would consider myself at an intermediate fitness level but I have been doing yoga for only a year.
+I would consider myself at an intermediate fitness level, but I have been doing yoga for a relatively short time (compared to many other yoga instructors).
 That’s why I think you will enjoy this sample yoga routine.
 It is not a gentle routine designed for mindfulness and meditation.
 Instead, I designed it to take advantage of bodyweight exercises that will increase your strength and tone your body.
 It will make the most of your time by challenging your endurance while allowing for beginner modifications.
 That is how I like to practice yoga!